CaliPanni/XIMI-INSTALLER/README.md

 # XIMI-INSTALLER
 Created by CaliPanni.
-PLZ follow @CaliPanni and @cpstest_ on TikTok.
+PLEASE follow @CaliPanni and @cpstest_ on TikTok.
 Tanks.